 Pentecost is also the Feast of the Holy Trinity.
 It's a good day to consider this question: How can God be One and Undivided, as Christians claim, and at the same time be three distinct Persons, as Christians also claim?

 Part of the answer is that this is how God has shown Himself to be in Scripture, both the Old and New Testaments.
-The Book of Genesis is one example of this.
+The Book of Genesis is one example.
 The second verse of the book says that "the Spirit of God was moving over the face of the waters" at the time of creation.

 Then, in 1:26, God says, "Let us make man in our image, according to our likeness."
 This verse with its plural "our" is what the Gospel writer John is referring to when he writes, "All things were made though Him, and without Him nothing was made that was made" (1:3).
 John is describing Jesus Christ, the Word of God, as co-creator with the Father.